yongbingchen/yongbingchen.github.com/source/_posts/2013-03-11-loose-coopling-hierarchical-gerrit-workflow.markdown

 categories: [gerrit, git]
 ---

-As we are working on an Android project, we are facing the very large scale source tree (10GB level), including works from BSP team (bootloader, linux kernel), midware team (A/V codec, media framework),  and Android team (Android HAL, vendor specific Apks).
-We need to do weekly relaese for several products from single source tree, without any quality degradation.
+As we are working on an Android project, we are facing a very large scale source tree (10GB level), including works from BSP team (bootloader, linux kernel), midware team (A/V codec, media framework),  and Android team (Android HAL, vendor specific Apks).
+We need to do weekly relaese for several products from single source tree, ensured no quality degradation in the mean time.

 A work flow serves these requirement needs to: